 If you launch the PMC after you plug the headset into your PMC client machine, the PMC does not automatically remember the audio setting for the USB DSP headset; instead, the PMC reverts to the Windows operating system's default audio settings.
-See the "Using a USB DSP Headset with the PMC" section on page 2-9 for more information about checking and reconfiguring the Windows audio settings for use with a USB DSP headset.
+Refer to the "Using a USB DSP Headset with the PMC" section in the "Installing and Upgrading the PMC Application" chapter in the Cisco IPICS PMC Installation and User Guide, Release 2.0(1) for more information about checking and reconfiguring the Windows audio settings for use with a USB DSP headset.